fullstake-web3/web3-foundation-application/applications/fullstake.md

 Help us locate your project in the Polkadot/Substrate/Kusama landscape and what problems it tries to solve by answering each of these questions:

-- Where and how does your project fit into the ecosystem?
+- **Where and how does your project fit into the ecosystem?** We want to make cross-chain solution, although we really want to prioritize Polkadot/Kusama staking.
-- Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?
+- **Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?** Basically, we have 2 TAs:
+  - Nominators/stakers.
+  - Validators.
-- What need(s) does your project meet?
+- **What need(s) does your project meet?**
+  - For nominators we solve problem of staking on different wallets/sites.
+From this problem follows the need of cross-wallet/chain analytics.
+  - For validators we fix the last-step conversion by giving fast, simple and native solution - no more huge amount of instructions on how to stake through different platfrosm, just FullStake.
-- Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?
+- **Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?** We have some competitors (and in Polkadot/Kusama ecosystem too, such as YieldScan, but hey don't seem to actively developing), and furthermore native Polkadot/Kusama staking is quite convenient, but we clearly understand that in future common DeFi user will need staking aggregator to stake different coins with different wallets.
-  - If so, how is your project different?
+  - **If so, how is your project different?**
-  - If not, are there similar projects in related ecosystems?

 ## Team :busts_in_silhouette:

 ### Team members

-Our business and product part (both ex-Yandex):
+Our business and product part:
-- Semenov Kirill (background in product management & analytics)
+- Semenov Kirill
-- Daniel Kunis (background in product management & iOS development)
+- Daniel Kunis

 Our dev part:
-- Artem Davletov (ex-Deutsche Bank)
+- Artem Davletov
 - Mark Grander
-Both are experienced blockchain developers who have successfully built from ground-up several projects together:
-1. SDK Platform for launching Crypto payments and Rewards in games
-2. Analytics of users NFT assets

 ### Contact